sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* Resolved an issue where the last word of a sentence shorter than maximum length without leading punctuation wasn't considered for description generation.
 	* Resolved an issue where Polylang compatibility wasn't loaded for Polylang Pro.
+	* Resolved an issue where Polylang Pro wasn't recognized as a translation plugin.

 **For translators:**